Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

 Shopping in the Mexico Pavilion

-There are plenty of shopping options inside the Mexico Pavilion at Epcot.
+The Mexico Pavilion has plenty of shops.
 But, of course, the largest is the Plaza de Los Amigos, the open-air marketplace.

 Many beautiful pieces are available for purchase.